EoinOKelly/Epic-KFC/server/docs/architecture/backend_architecture.md

 5. The service verifies sender and recipient devices are active.
 6. If `consumed_one_time_prekey_id` is provided, it must match a prekey already consumed for the recipient user/device.
 7. The backend stores `wire_payload_json` as an opaque encrypted payload.
+8. The backend derives a blockchain `record_id` and `digest` from encrypted/canonical message metadata and creates a pending anchor row.
-8. Sender/recipient list and fetch routes apply direct object-level access checks.
+9. Sender/recipient list and fetch routes apply direct object-level access checks.
-9. Sender revocation hides the message from the recipient by setting `access_revoked_at`.
+10. Sender revocation hides the message from the recipient by setting `access_revoked_at`.
-10. Sender and recipient deletion are per-user visibility changes, not immediate hard deletion.
+11. Sender and recipient deletion are per-user visibility changes, not immediate hard deletion.

 The backend validates the wire payload structure but does not decrypt it.

+## Blockchain Anchor Flow

+The backend provides integrity-evidence metadata for encrypted messages:

+1. Message send or forward stores a new encrypted direct message.
+2. In the same database transaction, the service computes `record_id = keccak256("message:" + message_id)`.
+3. The service computes `digest = keccak256(canonical encrypted message record)`.
+4. The service creates or reuses a `blockchain_anchors` row with `status="pending"` and `chain="sepolia"`.
+5. The API returns quickly without contacting Sepolia.
+6. A separate worker/script should read pending anchors, call the Solidity contract, and update `transaction_hash`, `contract_address`, `status`, and `anchored_at`.
+7. Clients can check status through `GET /api/v1/messages/{message_id}/anchor` or `GET /api/v1/blockchain/anchors/{anchor_id}`.

+`POST /api/v1/blockchain/anchors` is kept as a manual retry/demo endpoint. `POST /api/v1/blockchain/verify` checks submitted digest/root metadata against confirmed backend records; it does not perform a live chain query.

+No plaintext message content is placed in the digest input or on chain.
+The current sibling blockchain folder contains the Solidity/demo side, but the FastAPI app does not call those scripts directly.

 ## Database Access Pattern